shopware/docs/concepts/framework/rules.md

 ## Rule Design

 The center of the rule system is the `Rule`.
-It is realized as a variant of the [specification pattern](https://en.wikipedia.org/wiki/Specification_pattern) but omits the name due to a few key differences.
+It is realized as a variant of the [Specification pattern](https://en.wikipedia.org/wiki/Specification_pattern) but omits the name due to a few key differences.

 * Storable, retrievable and identifiable through the [Data Abstraction Layer](../../guides/plugins/plugins/framework/data-handling/).
 * A `RuleScope` parameter instead of any arbitrary object